wbender1/EuroFootball-StatsAPI/USAGE.md

 ## Initialize Database
 Initialize the database using: `python src/functions.py init-db`

-## Fetch Competitions
+## Fetch Country
-Retrieve all the competitions for a COUNTRY using:
+Create a COUNTRY and retrieve all the competitions, teams, and venues data for it using:

-`python src/functions.py fetch-competitions "COUNTRY"`
+`python src/functions.py fetch-country "COUNTRY"`

+## Show Countries
+Display all the countries using:

+`python src/functions.py show-countries`

 ## Show Competitions
+Display all the competitions using:

+`python src/functions.py show-competitions`

 Display all the competitions for a COUNTRY_NAME using:

 `python src/functions.py show-competitions --country "COUNTRY_NAME"`